-#▲ Members 🗢 Connected 🖨 Outbound Recs (Sec) 🗢 Outbound Lat (ms) 🖨 Outbound Queue 👙 Action 🗢 State 1 127.0.0.1:5702 • 1590 2813 29653 Pause Clear Queues REPLICATING 2 127.0.0.1:5701 • 1403 2574 30371 Pause Clear Queues REPLICATING 3 127.0.0.1:5703 0 1109 2305 32126 Pause Clear Queues REPLICATING
+Cluster-2 Change State∽ 🗢 Members 🗢 Connected 🖨 Outbound Recs (sec) 🖨 Outbound Lat (ms) 🖨 Outbound Queue 🖨 Action State 🖨 1 127.0.0.1:5702 • 9 1033 8 Pause Clear Queues REPLICATING 2 127.0.0.1:5701 0 8 727 2 Pause Clear Queues REPLICATING 3 127.0.0.1:5703 0 0 0 0 Pause Clear Queues REPLICATING

 - Connected: Status of the member connection to the target. - Outbound Recs (sec): Average of event count per second.
 Please see the paragraph below. - Outbound Lat (ms): Average latency of sending a record to the target from this member.
-Please see the paragraph below. - Outbound Queue: Number of records waiting in the queue to be sent to the target. - Action: Pause/resume replication of this member's records. - State: Shows current state of the WAN publisher on a member.
+Please see the paragraph below. - Outbound Queue: Number of records waiting in the queue to be sent to the target. - Action: Pause, stop or resume replication of a member's records.
+You can also clear the event queues in a member using the "Clear Queues" action.
+For instance, if you know that the target cluster is being shut down, decommissioned, put out of use and it will never come back, you may additionally clear the WAN queues to release the consumed heap after the publisher has been switched.
+Or, when a failure happens and queues are not replicated anymore, you could manually clear the queues using, again the "Clear Queues" action. - State: Shows current state of the WAN publisher on a member.
 See Changing WAN Publisher State for the list of possible WAN publisher states.